 It's all about choice

-Probably thousands of businesses – some large, some small – support hunting with hounds and/or shooting birds or mammals or employ people that do.
+There may be thousands of businesses – some large, some small – that support hunting with hounds and/or shooting birds or mammals or employ people that do.

-We may be supporting those businesses when we have a day out, go to a pub for a drink, buy online, or drop into a local village store.
+If we don’t know which businesses, we may be supporting them when we have a day out, go to a pub for a drink, buy something online, or drop into a local village store – whether we want to or not.

 Which is why we developed bloodbusiness.info, a community-driven, fully searchable website that helps pro-wildlife people like ourselves choose where we spend our money based on our personal preferences.